 -----BEGIN PGP SIGNED MESSAGE-----

-I - the writer of this blog, identified by the pseudonym Mike The Crypto Goat and PGP key ID 6054D4D2 (and B7A04065 following the aforementioned key's expiry in December) state, under penalty of perjury, that I am categorically not in the employment of the United States government, nor do I perform any task for the aforementioned entity in any capacity.
+I - the writer of this blog, identified by the pseudonym "Mike The Crypto Goat" and with PGP key ID B7A04065 (current key, 4096R, expires 2015-10-26 and issued to replace 6054D4D2 on 2014-01-04) state, under penalty of perjury, that I am categorically not in the employment of the United States government, nor do I perform any task for the aforementioned entity in any capacity.
 Furthermore I state that I am not an agent, employee or intelligent asset of any government.
 As of this day I have not received an order under FISA or any other secret (or otherwise) court and am under no duress as I write this statement to this effect.
 While I understand that the mentioned law, while abhorrent and unconstitutonal (and thus invalid) can effectively be used to 'gag' the free expression of this individual, I will not and shall not sign such a declaration if any information contained within it is not truthful, or where the information within it may be misleading.
 I will comply with this even if it ultimately results in the contravention of a court (an illegal and unconstitional one at that) order.